The Law Society of Ireland is the educational, representative and regulatory body of the solicitors’ profession in Ireland

 The Finance Committee is required to prepare financial statements for each financial year.

-Click on the link below to view the Law Society of Ireland Reports and Consolidated Financial Statements for the year ended 31 December 2018.
+Click on the link below to view the Law Society of Ireland Reports and Consolidated Financial Statements for the financial year ended 31 December 2019.

 The Regulation of Practice Committee is responsible for ensuring that financial statements are prepared each year which fairly present in all material respects the state of affairs of the Law Society of Ireland Compensation Fund and of its result for that period.

-Click on the link below to view the Report and Financial Statements for the Law Society of Ireland Compensation Fund for the year ended 31 December 2018.
+Click on the link below to view the Report and Financial Statements for the Law Society of Ireland Compensation Fund for the financial year ended 31 December 2019.

 The Law Society of Ireland is committed to energy efficiency, minimising waste, reducing water consumption, encouraging greener modes of transport, and generally encouraging a culture of sustainability and an awareness of our impact on the environment.